meryemberradauwo/RamanMatch/README.md

 icon.ico: The icon for the application is provided in case the user wishes to compile a full version on their machine.

-For MacBook users, the database codes should be ran once in your machine so the .db files are created (a link to the .db files is also available in the repository).
+For MacBook users, the database codes should be ran once in your machine so the .db files are created (a link to the .db files is also available above).
 Then you may simply run the python code in your terminal to use the software, without having to compile it.
 You may also use it through Jupyer Notebook.

 For any questions of inquiries, please contact Meryem Berrada at berrada@hawaii.edu